carlosarraes/craite/README.md

 - Frontend: I used HTMX and Tailwind CSS.
 These make sure everything looks pretty and works smoothly.
 - Backend: Elysia and Bun are the heroes doing all the heavy lifting in the background.
 - Database: SQLite with Drizzle ORM helps me keep track of all the cool stuff you create.
-- Hosting: The whole thing is hosted on Fly.io, which is super easy and reliable.
+- Hosting: The whole thing is hosted on GCP, which is super easy and reliable.

 Basically, I wanted to try out this thing called the BETH stack (Bun, Elysia, Turso, HTMX), and have a go at Server-Side Rendering (SSR).
 It was a wild ride, but I loved every bit of it!